-The revenue generated from operation of Shanghainese-style restaurants increased by approximately HK\$36.3 million, or approximately 126.0%, from approximately HK\$28.8 million for the year ended 31 December 2017 to approximately HK\$65.1 million for the year ended 31 December 2018.
-Such increase was mainly contributed by the revenue derived from 10 Shanghai, which was opened on 28 January 2018, and the increase in revenue of our Modern Shanghai Restaurant located in YOHO Mall.
+The revenue generated from operation of Shanghainese-style restaurants increased by approximately HK\$12.8 million, or approximately 19.7%, from approximately HK\$65.1 million for the year ended 31 December 2018 to approximately HK\$77.9 million for the year ended 31 December 2019.
+Such increase was mainly contributed by the revenue derived from 10 Shanghai Restaurant, which was opened on 28 January 2018 and operated for approximately eleven months in 2018 as compared to its operation for the entire twelve months in 2019 and the increase in revenue contributed by the new Modern Shanghai (Olympian City) Restaurant from 20 September 2019 to 31 December 2019 while the impact was partially offset by the factors as mentioned above.